 1) High protein per serving: Most plant proteins are lower in protein.
 Don't settle for less than 20 grams of protein per serving.
 And, as we already mentioned, make sure you're getting complete proteins with all the amino acids your body needs.

 2) No artificial sweeteners or flavors: if you want your stomach to feel OK, opt for protein powders that use plant-based sweeteners (like stevia or monk fruit), or a little bit of sugar (3-4 grams max is fine).

 3) No vegetable oils or creamers: you don't need added fat for a protein powder.

 4) Milk ingredients: If you're searching for vegan or plant-based, dairy is off the list.
 So any whey or casein is derived from milk.

 5) NSF Certified for Sport (most important): This label ensures that your label is accurate, the product has no banned substances, and -- maybe most importantly for vegan proteins -- that you have no dangerous levels of toxins or metals.
 All plant proteins will contain some level of metal because plants that grow in the earth's crust carry metals.
 But, the risk is in the dose.
-If you want to make sure that your protein powder isn't loaded with things like arsenic or lead, then look for NSF Certified for Sport, which guarantees safety.
+If you want to make sure that your protein powder isn't loaded with things like arsenic or lead, then look for an NSF Certification, which guarantees safety.

 If you’re looking for the best quality, clean, and great tasting plant protein, Ladder Plant Protein is your best bet.
 Not only does it have more than 20 grams of pea protein, but it also has the highest digestibility score and includes 2 billion CFU of multi-strain probiotics to ensure your body can make the most of every gram of protein.